tarunaaggarwal/bwg-s19/README.md

 <span style="color:blue; font-size:1.5em;"> **Mac Users** </span>

-* NOTE: The command prompts are underlinded in pink in the image below.
+* NOTE: The command prompt line is underlinded in pink in the image below.

 1. To generate SSH key, run `ssh-keygen`.
 2. When asked to `Enter file in which to save the key (/Users/YOURNAME/.ssh/id_rsa):`, just hit enter and DO NOT specify a file name.
-As you will notice here, the file is already set so we don't need to type another name.
+As you will notice here, the file name is already set so we don't need to type another name.

  ![SSH key output](https://www.dropbox.com/s/tel2ic79jcf9pfl/ssh-key-4-macs.png?raw=1)